Shri-sakthi-v/1-capstone-project-module-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team, my coding partners and Cindy chin for the amazing [Website design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+I would like to thank Microverse, my coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>